+Name: Carol Job title: HEMS Dispatcher Key skills: Focused, concentration, patient I wanted to be a nurse when I was little.
+But I changed my mind after one of my brothers had a bad accident.
+After school, I studied business at college then worked as a department manager in a store.
+One day, I decided I wanted to do something different so applied for a dispatcher position with both the police and ambulance service.
 I was lucky enough to be offered both positions, even though I'd never done this sort of job before!
 I chose the ambulance service and was trained in full.
-This gave me the right experience and knowledge to apply for the HEMS Dispatcher position with KSS when it came up, which I was delighted about."
+This gave me the right experience and knowledge to apply for the HEMS Dispatcher position with KSS when it came up, which I was delighted about.
+Carol's advice

-Easy level mission

-Learn your address and emergency contact number

-The most important job for Emergency Operations Centre 999 call handlers and HEMS Dispatchers like me is to get help to people fast.
+If you believe in yourself, anything is possible.
+Easy level mission Learn your address and emergency contact number The most important job for Emergency Operations Centre 999 call handlers and HEMS dispatchers like me is to get help to people fast.
 We need to know exactly where the emergency is so we can send our lifesaving crew there.
 The mission I've set is for you to know who to call for help and why it's important to explain clearly where an emergency is.

-In your groups, I want you to discuss the number you should call for help.
+What you need to do Step 1 In your groups, I want you to discuss the number you should call for help.
 Next, I'd like you to try learning your address off by heart so that the emergency service will know where to go.

-- Paper cups

-- String

-- A note with your home address on so that you can be tested

-Scan the QR code to watch Carol brief you on your mission

 What if you forget your address?
 (Can you write it down somewhere obvious at home to remind you?)
 Which neighbours could you go to for help before the ambulance arrives?

-Now that you know your address, my second part of this mission is for you to practise giving this information clearly in an emergency.
+Step 2 Now that you know your address, my second part of this mission is for you to practise giving this information clearly in an emergency.
 First, make your own cup and string telephones.
 To do this, poke holes in the bottom of two cups, thread a long piece of string through and tie knots to secure it and then pull the string tight to talk.
 Using your 'telephones', take it in turns to be the ambulance call handler and the person calling 999.
-The call handler starts first and asks two questions:

-- 1. What has happened? - 2.
+The call handler starts first and asks two questions: - 1.
+What has happened? - 2.
 What's the address?

+Step 3

 Once you've given your answers, I'd like you to discuss how clearly you could hear one another.
 Some of our callers often have a poor phone signal, and it can be tricky for me or for other dispatchers to hear them.

+Step 4

 Had a go?
 Great!
 Now swap over.

+Top tips

 Practise speaking slowly and clearly.
 Also, make sure you find out, remember and write down:

 - The number for the emergency services

 - Your home address

 - A sensible place to keep your written address (By your phone?
 On the fridge?)

 - A list of trusted neighbours to help you

+Equipment needed

+- Paper cups

+- String

+- A note with your home address on so that you can be tested

+- Duration: 15-20 minutes

+Scan the QR code to watch Carol brief you on your mission